and-digital/and-workshop-corejs/README.md

 nodemon <file>
 ```

 ## Contributing:

 * Each sub section should contain:
-    * Explanation file for the concept (Use Docco to go through the concept)
+    * Explanation file for the concept (Use Docco to go through the concept).
+Create a js file within `/src`, where your explanation is written in comments
-    * Test javascript file (this if for the exercise)
+    * Test javascript file (this if for the exercise) within `/exercises`

-    * Answer file (answers to the questions)
+* Run the following commands to generate the doc files
+    * `./node_modules/.bin/docco exercises/*`
+    * `./node_modules/.bin/docco src/*`

 ## Feedback / Updates To Make (Backlog)